FifthWhammy-dev/mmr-mystery-maker/README.md

 - Run MysteryMaker.exe and an options dialog will open.
 If it's in the same directory as MMR, you can just click Randomize in the options dialog to generate the seed.
 - When finished, check the "output" directory for your seed and Mystery spoiler.

-New to v4.0: Remains Shuffle and Fairy Hunt, alongside other new modes, are selected in Mystery Maker itself!
+New to v4.1: Many new modes are all selected in Mystery Maker itself!
 There's only one base settings file now.

 Command-line operation is available for default seeds.
 Using any command-line option will bypass the options GUI and go straight to generation.